Updated on 2024-10-25 GMT+08:00

 UCS Resource Permissions

 New IAM users do not have any permissions assigned by default.
-You need to first add them to one or more groups and attach policies or roles to these groups.
-The users then inherit permissions from the groups and can perform specified operations on cloud services.
+You need to first add them to one or more groups and then attach policies or roles to these groups.
+The users then inherit permissions from the groups and can perform specified operations on cloud services based on the permissions they have been assigned.

 You can grant users permissions by using roles and policies.

-• Policies: A fine-grained authorization tool that defines permissions for performing operations on specific cloud resources under certain conditions.
-This type of authorization is more flexible.
-It is ideal for keeping permissions minimized.
-For example, you can grant IAM users only the permissions for managing a certain type of fleets and clusters.
+• Policies: A fine-grained authorization strategy that defines permissions required to perform operations on specific cloud resources under certain conditions.
+This type of authorization is more flexible and is ideal for least privilege access.
+For example, you can grant IAM users only permissions to manage a certain type of fleets and clusters.

-Table 1 describes all system permissions of UCS.
+Table 1 lists all the system-defined permissions for UCS.

 Description